 The secret is in layering products, from the wateriest consistency products to the thickest.
 This is called the LOC method.
 It is an abbreviation for the type of products you use and the order in which it is applied to your hair.

-There are a couple of methods you can try out to save your dry hair extensions.
-Such extensions are a big problem because dryness leads to tangling, matting, and breaking.
+There are a couple of methods you can try to save your dry hair extensions.
+Dryness causes problems such as tangling, matting, and breaking.
 Many products are designed specifically for reviving and repairing damaged, dry, and washed-out extensions.

-You can also try those, although if you don’t want to spend a lot of money on expensive products, use the alternative methods listed below.
+You can also try those, although if you don’t want to spend much money on expensive products, use the alternative methods listed below.
 All from the comfort of your home.

-The first method is simple, with ingredients most of us already have.
-Use extra virgin olive oil, coconut, or argan oil.
+The first method is simple and uses ingredients most people already have.
+Use extra virgin olive oil, coconut oil, or argan oil.
 Be sure that these are pure, unflavored oils.

 Timeframe: 1 to 2 Hours